 During periods of low water (e.g., reservoir elevation below the winter/summer flood guide target), Alternative B is predicted to yield an increase in reservoir elevation approximately 25% of the time compared to Alternative A (Figure 5).
 This difference in reservoir elevation may reach as much as 2 ft under Alternative B (Figure 5).
-With future water demands, Duck River flows are predicted to decrease by a maximum of 5 to 10 cfs, relative to the lowest flow from Alternative A, with a change in flow from Alternative A anticipated to occur ≤ 37% of the time.
+With future water demands, Duck River flows are predicted to decrease by a maximum of 5 to 10 cfs, relative to the lowest flow from Alternative A, with a change in flow from Alternative A anticipated to occur $\leq$ 37% of the time.
 Depending on the modeling scenario (i.e., recent/future demands, summer/winter) and river location, this decrease in Duck River flow would yield an average decrease in the lowest wetted perimeter of 0.75 ft (range 0 to 1.5 ft) relative to Alternative A measured at Tarpley Bluff, Lillard Mill, Venable Spring, Hooper Island, and Riverside Park.

 Reservoir shoreline erosion can disturb or destroy intact archaeological deposits, resulting in a loss of site integrity and adversely affecting site significance.
 However, the implementation of Alternative B will not result in an increase in reservoir elevation above the summer flood guide target (875 feet) for this reservoir (i.e., an elevation maintained by TVA by releasing excess water to the Duck River).
 Therefore, Alternative B would not cause archaeological deposits to be subject to new erosional forces.
-However, when the reservoir is low - below the winter flood guide target (864 feet) - Alternative B is predicted to yield an increase in reservoir elevations approximately 25% of the time compared to Alternative A. This increase has the potential to decrease impacts to cultural resources by decreasing exposure of archaeological sites to vandalism, looting, and inadvertent disturbance from recreational activity.
+However, when the reservoir is low - below the winter flood guide target (864 feet) - Alternative B is predicted to yield an increase in reservoir elevations approximately 25% of the time compared to Alternative A. This increase has the potential to decrease impacts to cultural resources by decreasing artifact exposure to vandalism, looting, and inadvertent disturbance from recreational activity.

 Under Alternative B, the predicted decrease in Duck River flow is likely to decrease river shoreline erosional forces but increase the amount of exposed shoreline along the Duck River.
 Relative to Alternative A, the slight reductions in the Duck River flow rate (5 to 10 cfs) associated with Alternative B would not cause erosional impacts to downstream cultural resources.
 The predicted decrease in flow and wetted perimeter in the Duck River has the potential to increase exposure of downstream cultural resources to vandalism, looting, and recreational activity.
-However, only a small change in the wetted perimeter is expected under this alternative (0 to 1.5 ft).
-Therefore, TVA concluded that the implementation of Alternative B will have no impact on the cultural resources associated with Normandy Reservoir or the Duck River.
-TVA will consult with the State of Tennessee Historical Commission and federally-recognized Indian tribes regarding this determination.
+However, only a small change in the wetted perimeter is expected under this alternative (0 to 1.5 ft), and as noted above, the majority of the pre-historic artifacts that have been found along the Duck River are associated with floodplains or nearby ridges (i.e., they are not found near the river edge; Brakenridge [1982]).
+Therefore, TVA concluded that the implementation of Alternative B would have no impact on the cultural resources associated with Normandy Reservoir or the Duck River.